Written by Support InfoBridge

 - Office 365 (Exchange Online) currently does not support configuration of throttling policies.

 The new solution

-In version 3.2.141 of the Exchange Online Synchronizer 3 new options are introduced which should resolve throttling issues once and for all.
+In the Exchange Online Synchronizer three new options were introduced which should minimize throttling issues.

 However, keep in mind that each option is designed with a specific area / cause of throttling in mind so just setting all options is not recommended: each option will have an impact on the performance of the Synchronizer.